 Water Usage For Solar Power

 Solar photovoltaic panels generate power without the usage of water.
-Water is utilised in fabricating solar panels’ components, as it is in other industrial processes.
+As in other industrial processes, water is utilised in fabricating solar panel components.

 Water is used to cool CS, as it is for other thermal power plants.
-The amount of water used is determined by the plant’s design, location, and cooling system.
+The plant’s design, location, and cooling system determine the amount of water used.

 CSP and Water Usage